pbailis/bailis.org-blog/_posts/2013-01-22-when-is-acid-acid-rarely.md

-mix of each, but, stepping back, these strategies should remind you of what's often done today in NoSQL-style data infrastructure: ["good enough" consistency](http://pbs.cs.berkeley.edu/#demo) and some custom, hand-rolled concurrency control.
+mix of each, but, stepping back, these strategies should remind you of what's often done today in NoSQL-style data infrastructure: ["good enough" consistency](http://pbs.cs.berkeley.edu/#demo) and some hand-rolled, application-specific concurrency control.
 Perhaps there's a better
 question: when is "ACID" NoSQL?

 **This is Part One of a two part series on Transactions and Consistency.<br>